peter88213/nvhelp-en/source/file_menu.rst

 **Restore the latest backup file**

-You can restore the latest backup file with **File > Restore backup** or ``Ctrl``-``B``.
-You will get a warning.
-After restoring the backup, the backup copy is no longer available.
+With **File > Restore backup** or ``Ctrl``-``B``, you can restore the latest backup file.
+You will get a warning, because changes may be lost.

 .. hint::
+   After restoring the backup, a backup copy is no longer available.
-   You can create a backup copy by saving the project.
+   You can create a new backup copy by saving the project.

 Refresh tree